Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Results

 The fine-grained information in our large dataset provides opportunities to examine how the effect size of gift contagion varies in multiple dimensions, which further deepens our understanding of gift contagion.
 For example, \citet{kizilcec2018social} only examine Facebook birthday gifts, while our sample includes the sending of red packets for different purposes, such as celebrating the Lunar New Year and job promotion.
 We first examine how the strength of gift contagion differs between festivals and non-festival seasons by running regressions separately, and report the main results below.\footnote{We consider all important dates that people celebrate in China including the Lunar New Year and other festivals.}

-\begin{res}[Festival effect] \textit{The effect of gift contagion is stronger during festival than non-festival seasons, and the difference is significant in the first 10 minutes. } \end{res}
+\begin{res}[Festival effect] \textit{The effect of gift contagion is stronger during festival than non-festival periods, and the difference is significant in the first 10 minutes. } \end{res}

-\support{ As shown in Columns (1) and (2) of Table~\ref{tab:festival}, the size of the overall effect is larger during festival than non-festival seasons (10 minutes: 0.1948 versus 0.1207, $p=0.039$; 24 hours: 0.2474 versus 0.1271, $p=0.106$). }
+\support{ As shown in Columns (1) and (2) of Table~\ref{tab:festival}, the size of the overall effect is larger during festival than non-festival seasons (10 minutes: 0.1936 versus 0.1199, $p=0.042$; 24 hours: 0.2460 versus 0.1239, $p=0.101$). }

 By Result~\ref{res:festival}, we reject the null hypothesis in favor of Hypothesis~\ref{h:festival}.
 We also examine the extensive and intensive margins and present the results in Columns (3)-(6), Table~\ref{tab:festival}.
-From these results, we see that the extensive margin is significant for both festival and non-festival seasons, although the differences are not significant at the 5\% level (10 minutes: $p>0.1$; 24 hours: $p=0.087$).
-Additionally, although no significance is detected for the intensive margin, the intensive margin for festival season is larger than non-festival season.
+From these results, we see that the extensive margin is significant for both festival and non-festival seasons, although the differences are not significant at the 5\% level (10 minutes: $p>0.1$; 24 hours: $p=0.098$).
+Additionally, the intensive margin for festival season is larger than non-festival season (10 minutes: $p>0.1$; 24 hours: $p=0.074$).

 Second, we examine whether the gift contagion effect varies across different types of groups.
 We identify three group types by inferring a group's composition from group names. \begin{CJK*}{UTF8}{gbsn} (1) \textit{Relative groups}: groups with names containing 家(family).
 (2) \textit{Classmate groups}: groups with names containing [班(class), 小学/中学/初中/高中(elementary/secondary/low secondary/high secondary school, respectively), 大学(college/university), 校(school), 届/级(grade)].
 (3) \textit{Coworker groups}: groups with names containing 公司(company), 集团(corporate group), 工作(work), and 有限(limited liability). \end{CJK*} Table~\ref{tab:grouphetero} reports the regression results for group type analysis.